katherine983/parametrize_notebooks/README.md

  A list of useful cell tags for controling the look of HTML output.

+ - hide-input tag to hide the cell inputs

+ - hide-output to hide the cell outputs

+ - hide-cell to hide the entire cell

  ## Setting the Notebook Environment to Run in a Conda Environment